 I’ve mentioned on Vital Dollar before that blogging is my favorite side hustle.
 There are a lot of reasons I recommend blogging as a way to make money, but the fact is, building a successful blog takes a lot of time and effort.
 In most cases, you’ll need to put in months of work before you start to see any rewards.

 A lot of people want or need to start making some money right away.
-If that’s the case for you, freelance writing could be a better fit than blogging (you can always work to build your own blog while also doing some freelance writing).
+If you need to start making $1,000 per month quickly, freelance writing could be a better fit than blogging (you can always work to build your own blog while also doing some freelance writing).

 Many of your clients will be websites and blogs that are constantly in need of new content.
 With the amount of new content that is being published online, the need for freelance writers is only going to increase.
 By following the tips that I’ll cover later in this article, you should be able to start finding paying clients pretty quickly.

 Many businesses, both online and traditional offline businesses, require a significant financial investment.
 That’s not the case with freelance writing.
-All you really need is a domain name, web hosting, and maybe a premium blog theme (if you need help setting up your website or blog, please see my guide How to Start a Blog).
+All you really need is a domain name, web hosting, and maybe a premium blog theme.
 You can easily start with less than $100.
 And truthfully, you could get away without any of those things by using a free website and make money online without paying anything at all.

 There are a lot of side hustles and ways to make money that don’t pay very well.
 The amount of money that you can make as a freelance writer will really vary depending on the types of projects that you’re able to land.
-Some of the work out there for freelance writers is low paying, but there are also plenty of gigs that pay very well.
+Some of the work out there for freelance writers is low paying, but there are also plenty of freelance writing gigs that pay very well.